Content Coms announces Creative Climate Disclosure signup

 This was the first step towards honesty; for creative agencies to be transparent about who pays their bills.
 The ultimate goal is to divest creative talent from destruction.
 This is just the beginning of a conversation across the entire industry; both agencies and individual creatives are signing every day.

 “Creativity will help solve the climate emergency,” says Solitaire Townsend, Co-Founder, Futerra.
 “But not if the advertising, PR and marketing industry keep serving the problem.
 That’s why creatives, especially young talent, are opting out of destruction.
 They are powerful communicators themselves, so they know spin when they see it.

 What do signatories have to do?

 By signing up, Content Coms has promised to disclose our turnover by sector; indicate any ‘high carbon clients’; and highlight any climate conflicts.
-If you’re interested in how other people are doing it, you can check the Client Disclosure Reports to see what we mean.
 The deadline is end 2019 to disclose.